cscheid/cscheid.net/projects/fagan_nomogram/index.md

 as having "negative 1 nine".

 The original nomogram was meant to be used with a physical ruler to do the calculations.
-Here, you can the circles around to change the settings.
+Here, you can move the circles around to change the settings.

 <div id="main"></div>